dlsucomet/dlsucomet.github.io/about.md

 In 2017, Jordan Deja started leading the laboratory and reinvigorated our HCI research efforts, while 4 of our faculty researchers pursued PhD degrees in Japan, Taiwan and Australia.
 With his guidance, the DLSU chapter of the User Experience Society was founded by our student members Giselle Nodalo and Richard Parayno.

 Since 2018, Dickson Lim, Anish MS Shrestha and Unisse Chua have joined COMET to work on projects in economics, bioinformatics and data visualization.
-In late 2019, we welcomed Unisse Chua as the new Center Head and Austin Fernandez as our newest faculty researcher on computing education, machine learning and HCI.
-Jordan Deja pursued his HCI PhD in Austria.
+In late 2020, we welcomed Unisse Chua as the new Center Head and Austin Fernandez as our newest faculty researcher on computing education, machine learning and HCI.
+Jordan Deja pursued his HCI PhD in Slovenia.

+In 2020, Briane after completing this PhD returned to lead the lab again and continued the momentum of the research culture of the lab.
+The lab has then produced several alumni who are making strides in industry and academia.
+In 2024 Jordan returned and completed his PhD in 2025.
+With the growing integration of computing technologies to physical devices and objects, we see the convergence of our physical and digital spheres, enhancing every aspect of our daily lives.
+This leads to the expansion of human interactions with computers and systems to various device form factors and interaction metaphors, which goes beyond traditional human-computer and computer-mediated interactions.
+In its 10th anniversary, the lab rebranded to fit its more emergent theme and thus we called ourselves the Human-X Interactions Lab, written briefly as HXIL and calling ourselves and our members as Human-X.

 <!-- ## Life @ COMET -->